 While visiting my daughter and grand kids after they had moved into a small apartment I learned that she did not have a kitchen table and was reluctant to get one because the area was so small.
+Luckily I found an old oak table and chairs on Facebook Marketplace for only $100 and saw that I needed to refinish them.
+These are the steps I used for refinishing them.

 The table top was worn down to the wood in some places and the chairs had worn spots.